 Castellani C, Duff AJA, Bell SC, et al. ECFS best practice guidelines: the 2018 revision.
 J Cyst Fibros.
 2018 Mar;17(2):153-178. doi: 10.1016/j.jcf.2018.02.006.
 Epub 2018 Mar 3.
 Review.
 PMID: 29506920.

 Cystic fibrosis (CF) is a genetic disorder causing abnormal secretion of the exocrine glands, mainly affecting the respiratory and gastrointestinal (GI) systems.
-It is an autosomal recessive condition caused by mutations of the CFTR gene encoding CFTR (cystic fibrosis transmembrane conductance regulator; a cellular membrane protein that acts on chloride ion channels in epithelial cells).
+It is an autosomal recessive condition caused by sequence variants of the CFTR gene encoding the cystic fibrosis transmembrane conductance regulator (CFTR; a cellular membrane protein that acts on chloride ion channels in epithelial cells).
 Synthesis of the defective protein affects the transmembrane transport of sodium and chloride, resulting in lumen dehydration and reduction in water content of exocrine secretions and mucus.
 High concentrations of sodium chloride inactivate the enzymes and proteins involved in local response to infection.

-Abnormalities of the respiratory system include increased mucus secretion and retention with secondary chronic infections leading to mucus plugging, segmental atelectasis, bronchiectasis, and cysts (subpleural cysts may lead to pneumothoraces).
+Abnormalities of the respiratory system include increased mucus secretion and retention with secondary chronic infections leading to mucus plugging, segmental atelectasis, bronchiectasis, and cysts (subpleural cysts may lead to pneumothoraxes).

 Abnormalities of the GI system affect the pancreas and include retention of pancreatic secretions, activation of proteolytic enzymes, inflammation, and dilation of the pancreatic ducts with fibrosis, resulting in pancreatic exocrine insufficiency and CF-related diabetes mellitus.
 Areas of steatosis and biliary cirrhosis, which may progress to cirrhosis, are found in the liver.
 The presence of thick secretions in the intestines may cause any combination of abdominal pain, bowel obstruction, gastroenteritis, colitis, meconium ileus (in newborns), and distal intestinal obstruction syndrome (DIOS).